gicappa/functional-programming-study/learn-you-a-haskell.md

     * (True, ’a’) is of different type than (True, 2)
  * Functions also have types.
 When writing our own functions, we can choose to give them an explicit type declaration.
  * Common types in Haskell:
-    * Int: bounded integer with a minumum and a maximum
+    * Int: bounded integer with a minumum and a maximum (for 32bits machines 2147483647 -2147483648).
     * Integer: unbounded integer for really big numbers but less efficient than Int.
     * Float: real floating point with single precision
     * Double: real floating point with double precision
     * Bool: boolean (True, False)
     * Char: represents a character.
 It’s denoted by single quotes.
-A list of characters is a string.
+A list of characters is a String.
-    * (): Empty tuple is a unit
+    * (): Empty tuple with a single value
- *
+### Type Variables
+ * Type varaibles are variable that can be any possible type.
+They are similar to the generics concepts and allow to write generic functions that are not using any specific behabvior of the type.
+ * Function that have type variabgles are called **polimorphic functions**.

 ## Comments
  * The book avoid cautiously the word **object**.
 When it needs to describe the instance of a type, it uses **stuff**, **things**,etc. but never objects.
 It feels a bit weird to read at page 15: _"Lists can be compared if the stuff they contain can be compared."_ or at page 10: _"Whereas + works only on things that are considered numbers, == works on any two things that can be compared."_